OwnZones/efp/README.md

 // Register your callback sending the packets
-// The callback will be called on the same thread calling 'packAndSend' myEFPSender.sendCallback = std::bind(&sendData, std::placeholders::_1);
+// The callback will be called on the same thread calling 'packAndSend'
+//optionally also a std::placeholders::_2 if you want the EFP streamID myEFPSender.sendCallback = std::bind(&sendData, std::placeholders::_1);

 // Send the data